conflux-fans/espace-faucet/README.md

 ## Note

-Code in service is deprecated.
+Code in service folder is deprecated.